mohitkatta01/mohitkatta01.github.io/README.md

 ### Projects

+**Generating customer service responses using Hugging face LLMs**
+- Automated the process of responding to customer's client support messages.
+The goal is to improve customer satisfaction and reduce the amount of time spent on customer support.
+- Designed a framework to connect a front-end chat system to a Hugging Face LLM using Streamlit.
+- Produced a Fine-tuned LLM with a large dataset (15 GB) and converted the response into an audio file using AWS Polly.
+- Scaled the system with Apache Kafka, AWS S3 and Redis – for faster access and reduced latency
+- Fine tuned the model on Google’s TPUs and hosted the rest of the framework on AWS, GitHub, and Redis Cloud.

+**Apache Kafka - Real-time Hate Speech analysis on Discord servers**
+- Designed a framework to listen to messages on subscribed Discord servers and analyze the type of hate speech.
+- Scaled the system using Apache Kafka and Streamlit to accommodate multiple discord servers without changing any backend code.
+- Hosted the code on GitHub and Streamlit for ease of access and usage.

 **Trends in American's Beliefs about Fluoride from Twitter**
 - Conducted in-depth analysis of public sentiment regarding water fluoridation.
 Employing advanced techniques to extract 80,000 relevant tweets leveraging a Web Scraping tool via Digital Ocean VPC.
 - Collected a subset of 1000 tweets for manual labeling; Later used for fine tuning a Transformer model (RoBERTa).